-Depending on your use case, consider using the following alternate techniques:
+Depending on your needs, consider using the following alternate techniques:

-- Much of the time the desire to change font color is related to showing good or bad results.
-This use case can be best handled by turning on the Show Comparison option and choosing Show as Change.
+- The desire to change font color is often related to showing good or bad results.
+This can be best handled by turning on the Show Comparison option and choosing Show as Change.

-- If you want to change the font color for a particular field's value everywhere, including the data table, a LookML developer can do so by adding a
+- To change the font color for a particular field's value everywhere, including the data table, a LookML developer can add a

 htmlparameter to the field definition.

-Show Title determines whether or not a title is displayed under the number.
+You can determine whether a title displays under the number.
 For a saved Look, the default title is the name of the Look.
 You also can specify a different title using the Title field.

-Title Override specifies the title that you want to display with the value.
+You can specify a title to display with the value.
 This field is available when Show Title is on.
 For a saved Look, if this field is left empty, the title defaults to the name of the saved Look.

-Value Format specifies the format of the value, independent of the underlying dimension or measure.
+You can specify the format of the value, independent of the underlying dimension or measure.
 The field accepts Excel-style formatting.
-If no formatting is specified, the value will be displayed in the format of the underlying dimension or measure.
+If no formatting is specified, the value displays in the format of the underlying dimension or measure.

-You can read Excel's complete guide about how to specify these formats in their documentation.
+MS Excel's complete guide details how to specify these formats in their documentation.
 However, color formatting is not currently supported in Looker.

-For Looker developers: The formatting used in the Value Format field is the same as formatting used with the
+For Looker developers: The formatting used in the Value Format field is the same as formatting that is used with the

 value_formatLookML parameter, except that the